sifrimlab/multi-verse/README.md

 The device to be used for modality preprocessing needs to be specified in the device section at the end:
 - device: Specifies the default device (cpu or gpu) for training.

+### Results Format

+#### Gridsearch
+For the grid search, the UMAP and latent embeddings are generated and saved only for the best model for each model-dataset combination after completing the grid search for that combination.
+The folder is saved in the ./outputs/gridsearch_output folder.
+Finally the summary of the gridsearch results is printed in the console.
+There the value of the best score and parameters for each model-dataset combination.

+#### Evaluation
+The evaluation process assesses the performance of each model using several metrics using [scIB-metrics](https://scib-metrics.readthedocs.io/en/stable/), applied to the latent embeddings generated during the training.
+Results are summarized for each model-dataset combination and saved in ./outputs/results.json file.

+The following metrics are calculated using the scib.metrics.metrics module:

+- Adjusted Rand Index (ARI): Measures clustering accuracy compared to known annotations.
+- Normalized Mutual Information (NMI): Evaluates the agreement between cluster assignments and annotations.
+- Silhouette Score: Assesses the quality of clustering in terms of sample separation.
+- Graph Connectivity (Graph Conn): Evaluates batch mixing and integration effectiveness.
+- Isolated Labels Silhouette Score (Isolated ASW): Quantifies how well isolated clusters are preserved after integration.

 <!-- CONTRIBUTING -->
 ## Contributing